 Form the meat mixture into tiny balls (about 1 inch balls) and bake at 400 degrees for about 10 minutes.

 For the soup: heat the olive oil in a large pot over medium heat.
-Add the onions, carrots, and celery and saute until tender, about 6-8 minutes.
+Add the onions, carrots, and celery, salt and pepper, Sauté until tender, about 6-8 minutes.
 Add the stock and bring to a boil.
 Once boiling, add the pasta, turn down to a simmer, and cook the pasta until al dente, about 8 minutes.
-Add the meatballs and greens to pot and simmer until meatballs are warmed through and the greens are wilted.

 Meanwhile, whisk the egg and parmesan in a small bowl.
 Slowly pour the egg mixuture into the soup to form thin strands, while constantly stirring.
 Simmer for one more minute, and season with salt and pepper to taste.
-Serve immediately with additional parmesan cheese if desired.